SatCloP/pyrtlib/docs/source/references.rst

 ..
 [Meshkov-DeLucia-2007] Andrey I. Meshkov, Frank C. De Lucia, Laboratory measurements of dry air atmospheric absorption with a millimeter wave cavity ringdown spectrometer, Journal of Quantitative Spectroscopy and Radiative Transfer, Volume 108, Issue 2, 2007, Pages 256-276, ISSN 0022-4073, https://doi.org/10.1016/j.jqsrt.2007.04.001.

 ..
 [Serov-2024] E.A.
 Serov, T.A.
 Galanina, A.O.
 Koroleva, D.S.
 Makarov, I.S.
 Amerkhanov, M.A.
 Koshelev, M.Yu.
 Tretyakov, D.N.
 Chistikov, A.A.
 Finenko, A.A.
 Vigasin, Continuum absorption in pure N2 gas and in its mixture with Ar, Journal of Quantitative Spectroscopy and Radiative Transfer, Volume 328, 2024, 109172, ISSN 0022-4073, https://doi.org/10.1016/j.jqsrt.2024.109172.

+..
+[Tretyakov-2025] M.Yu.
+Tretyakov, T.A.
+Galanina, A.O.
+Koroleva, D.S.
+Makarov, D.N.
+Chistikov, A.A.
+Finenko, A.A.
+Vigasin, Atmospheric water vapor continuum model for the sub-THz range, Journal of Quantitative Spectroscopy and Radiative Transfer, Volume 333, 2025, 109319, ISSN 0022-4073, https://doi.org/10.1016/j.jqsrt.2024.109319.